Google Sync Known Issues with iOS

 - Duplicate events can be created when changes are made across daylight savings time.
 This issue arises If you edit an instance of the recurring event after the first event occurs, and you remove the attendee and select Save for future events.
 In some cases, the iOS device doesn't correctly make these changes, and instead creates two separate event series that overlap by one day.
 This problem often affects events created in the GMT timezone when the series of events spans across the Daylight Savings Time boundary.
 For example, if you create a series of recurring events in August, and in December you change an instance of the series, the iOS device will show both the original event and the changed instance in the Calendar application.

-Connected Profile information is available on iOS 4.0 or higher using Google+ for iOS.
-If you're not a Google+ user, you can manually enter a contact's connected profile data into your My Contacts.
-Additionally, you could delete the contact from My Contacts and then copy the contact from the Directory to My Contacts on your iOS device itself, which will move the contact information to the device without issue.
+Connected Profile information is available on iOS 4.0 or higher using Google+ for G Suite.
+If you're not a Google+ user, you can manually enter a contact's connected profile data into Contacts.
+Additionally, you could delete the contact from Contacts and then copy the contact from the Directory to Contacts on your iOS device itself, which will move the contact information to the device without issue.

 - iOS Reminders. iOS Reminders do not sync to G Suite due to the fact that there is no equivalent service in G Suite.

 - G Suite Issues?
-G Suite administrators should see G Suite Mobile Management.
+G Suite administrators should see G Suite advanced mobile device management.